 What we have found from using the word “advice” rather than something more like “What would help me succeed in my role?” is that it is easier for the person to respond honestly.
 After all, they are only offering advice instead of dictating what they think you must do.
 As an added bonus, we have also seen that this question elicits more feedback.

 When you are in a live face-to-face setting, you can take advantage of that fact by adding more context and specificity to the question.
 This can help the other person focus their feedback for you.

 A Non-professional Example

 I volunteer with our county’s search and rescue team and am relatively new on the team.
-Last year, as we were hiking down a mountain trail after finding a couple guys lost in the late-spring snow, I asked a question of a fellow teammate who has been on the team about 4 years longer than me.
+Last year, we were hiking down a mountain trail after finding a couple guys lost in the late-spring snow.
+I asked a question of a fellow teammate who has been on the team about 4 years longer than me.
 I asked something along these lines, “I practice my technical skills, and while I don’t necessarily expect to be a team lead, what advice do you have for me that would help me be identified as someone who could be a team lead?”

 Notice the elements in this example question.

 - I gave some context regarding my own perspective and understanding.
 This showed I didn’t think I was better than everybody else.